vladimirschuka/BikeRentalShop/README.md

 ##Project structure:

-1. dbconfig - folder with the database connection configuration file
+1. dbconfig - the folder with the database connection configuration file

-* config.yml.example - may be used as example (will be rename as config.yml)
+	* config.yml.example - the file with example configuration

-2. documentation - folder contain the documentation files
+2. documentation - the folder with documentation

-3. dump - database dump, contain folowing files:

-* dump_schema.sql - file with schema only

-* dump.sql - schema and sample data
+3. dump - the dumps of the database: the full dump and the schema-only dump

 4. ruby scripts:

 	* db_model.rb - ORM by ruby

 	* db_sample_data.rb - ruby script with sample data

 ## How to use it